 Liquidity risk is the risk that the Company will not be able to meet its financial obligations as they fall due.
 The Company manages liquidity risk through the management of its capital structure.

 Accounts payable and accrued liabilities are due within the current operating period.
+Deferred consideration is due in installments over the next four years.

 (e) Foreign exchange risk